dslaborg/frequency-pretraining/config/exp001/manual.md

 m_seed_path_sids_001d=${m_seed_path_sids//#exp#/exp001d}
 m_seed_path_sids_001d=${m_seed_path_sids_001d//#run_name#/$exp001d_run}

-# start the evaluation on the test set as multiruns with 3 * 5 * 6 = 90 runs (number of repetitions * number of folds * number of data reductions)
+# start the evaluation on the test set as multiruns with 3 * 5 = 15 runs (number of repetitions * number of folds)
 # the number of gpus and the number of parallel jobs can be adjusted to the available resources
 # the model.downstream.path parameter is added to point towards the model path defined in m_seed_path_sids
 # since we always load the full model, the model.downstream.feature_extractor.path parameter is set to null